 1. Set Goals

 To develop an effective content marketing strategy, you’ll need to set a content marketing goal.
-You need to know the following:
+Ask yourself this: What do you want your audience to do right after reading your content?

 - Your product